Ev3ryTh1ngN1c3/Code_Quiz/README.md

 The problem solved is to take a timed quiz on coding fundamentals.
 I learned a gauge of my progress.
 I worked through challenges with syntax errors & unresponsivness.
-Front End Technologies used are HTML, CSS, JavaScript & JQuery.
+Front End Technologies used are HTML, CSS & JavaScript.
 MIT Licensed